 Call for Book Chapters: Travels to North America: Imagining Pre-Columbian Contact

-- How popular culture and literature have discussed artifacts connected to pre-Columbian travel that are either fraudulent or have highly questionable authenticities?
+- How have popular culture and literature discussed artifacts connected to pre-Columbian travel that are either fraudulent or have highly questionable authenticities?
 What strategies have been used to convince audiences of the artifact’s authenticity?

 - How have new age and pseudohistorical books promoted pre-Columbian contact theories?

 Scholars interested in contributing should email a 300-word abstract and a recent C.V. to Dr. Brian de Ruiter (email@example.com) by September 15, 2021.